Fraasi/Saeae/README.md

 Data is updated on launch or when the city is changed and then automatically every twenty minutes.

-**Note:** This app does not detect your location.
+**Note:** This app does not detect your location (Geolocation API is way too imprecise).
 After install you must manually change the default city to your own.
 The app will remember your city across restarts.

 ### City input
 For the city input, you can use just a city name, a city name with country code separated by comma or city id number from openweathermap.org.